mattj23/InteractiveReadLine/README.md

 A key behavior is added to a configuration by the `.AddKeyBehavior(...)` extension method.
 There are several overloads to make it convenient, but at the heart a `ConsoleKeyInfo` object is given to define what specific keypress invokes the associated action.
 This allows for a key character as well as modifier keys (shift/ctrl/alt) to be specified.
 There is also a shortcut for adding a behavior with a plain control key in the `.AddCtrlKeyBehavior(...)` method.

-The key behavior itself is any function/method which takes an `IKeyBehaviorTarget` as its single argument, such as an `Action<IKeyBehaviorTarget>` or a class method or a lambda.
-The action is mapped/bound to the key information and is invoked when the key is pressed.
-The `IKeyBehaviorTarget` exposes several properites of the readline handler itself so that it can be mutated by the action, such as by inserting the pressed key or deleting the last character, or invoking the autocomplete behavior.
+The key behavior itself is any function or method that takes an `IKeyBehaviorTarget` as its single argument, such as an `Action<IKeyBehaviorTarget>`, a class method, or a lambda.
+The action is bound to the key information and invoked when the key is pressed. `IKeyBehaviorTarget` exposes several properties of the readline handler so that the action can mutate it, for example by inserting the pressed key, deleting the last character, or invoking auto-completion.

 #### Pre-Built Key Behaviors and Bindings